HarisMo993/Skyline.BitrateCalculation/README.md

   - U - Update
   - D - Delete

-* The first operation we will describe is Create (Post method)
+* The first operation we will describe is Create (Post)

   ![image](https://user-images.githubusercontent.com/80532396/216829529-c8845453-b772-424d-a47b-e0fade7a1387.png)